kvz/cronlock/README.md

-Of course you could also deploy your cronjobs to 1 box, but in volatile environments such as EC2 it can be helpful not to rely on 1 'throw away machine' for your scheduled tasks, and have 1 deploy method for all your workers.
+Of course you could also deploy your cronjobs to 1 box, but in volatile environments such as EC2 it can be helpful not to rely on 1 'throw away machine' for your scheduled tasks, and have 1 deploy-script for all your workers.

+Another common problem that cronlock will solve is overlap by a single server/cronjob.
+It happens a lot that developers underestimate how long a job will run.
+This can happen because the job waits on something, acts different under high load/volume, or enters an endless loop.

+In these cases you don't want the job to be fired again at the next cron-interval, making your problem twice as bad, some intervals later, there's a huge `ps auxf` with overlapping cronjobs, high server load, and eventually a crash.

-By settings locks, cronlock can also prevent overlap in longer-than-expected-running cronjobs.
+By settings locks, cronlock can also prevent the overlap in longer-than-expected-running cronjobs.

 ## Design goals

+ - Lightweight
- - as little dependencies as possible
+ - As little dependencies as possible / No setup
- - well tested & documented

-## Notes

  - Follows locking logic from Redis documentation at http://redis.io/commands/setnx
+ - Well tested & documented

+## Requirements

- - requires a `bash` with `/dev/tcp` enabled.
+ - Bash with `/dev/tcp` enabled.
 Older Debian/Ubuntu systems disable `/dev/tcp`
- - requires `md5` || `md5sum`
+ - `md5` or `md5sum`
- - requires a running Redis server that all cron-executors have access to
+ - A Redis server that is accessible by all cronlock machines

 ## Options